 Security.

-Registrar shall develop and employ in its domain name registration business all necessary and appropriate technological and organisational security measures and restrictions to ensure that its connection to the Registry System is secure and that all data exchanged between Registrar's system and the Registry System shall be protected to avoid unintended and/or unauthorized access or disclosure of information.
+Registrar shall develop and employ in its domain name registration business all necessary and appropriate technological and organizational security measures and restrictions to ensure that its connection to the Registry System is secure and that all data exchanged between Registrar's system and the Registry System shall be protected to avoid unintended and/or unauthorized access or disclosure of information.
 Registrar shall employ the necessary measures to prevent its access to the Registry System granted hereunder from being used to (i) allow, enable, or otherwise support the transmission by e-mail, telephone, or facsimile of mass unsolicited, commercial advertising or solicitations to entities other than its own existing customers; or (ii) enable high volume, automated, electronic processes that send queries or data to the systems of RO, any other registry operated under an agreement with ICANN, or any ICANN-accredited registrar, except as reasonably necessary to register domain names or modify existing registrations.

 Each session wherein Registrar accesses the Registry System shall be authenticated and encrypted using two-way secure socket layer (“SSL”) protocol.
 At a minimum, Registrar shall authenticate every client connection with the Registry System using both an X.509 server certificate issued by a commercial certification authority of Registrar’s choice and its Registrar password.
 Registrar shall disclose only its Registrar password to its employees with a need to know.
 Registrar agrees to notify RO within four hours of learning that its Registrar password has been compromised in any way or if its server certificate has been revoked by the issuing certification authority or compromised in any way.